How to Make the Most of a Devastating Penetration Test Report

 Health Information Protection Act

 Aside from legal obligations, businesses need to also focus on industry regulations that affect privacy and data security requirements.
-The most common and well known of these regulations are the standards set by Payment Card Industry Data Security Standard (PCI DSS).
-This PCI compliance standard applies to all merchants that processes, stores, or transmits credit card information, and sets a security standard for businesses and their virtual environment.
+The most common and well-known of these regulations are the standards set by the Payment Card Industry Data Security Standard (PCI DSS).
+This PCI compliance standard applies to all merchants that process, store, or transmit credit card information, and sets a security standard for businesses and their virtual environment.

 There are four distinct levels, with each level having progressively more stringent requirements.
 For each successful data breach, the compromised merchant is escalated to a higher validation standard and will be required to adhere to the new minimum requirement.